Alonso-del-Arte/testing-framework/CONTRIBUTING.md

 To understand how this works, I suggest you first look at `TestRunner` and `TestRunnerTest`, in the `testframe.engine` package.

+Run `TestRunnerTest`'s `main()` to make sure `TestRunner` is working properly.

+Once you're sure that `TestRunner` is working properly, or at least that it correctly picks up `@Test` annotations, you can use it to run `AssertersTest` by calling `TestRunner`'s `main()` with the command line argument `testframe.api.AssertersTest`.

+If `Asserters` has all the assertions you need for a particular test class, you can go ahead and use it to write new test classes.
+But if not, maybe you can develop the assertions you need.

+But remember that this framework will not provide `assertTrue()`, `assertFalse()`, `assertNull()` or `assertNotNull()`.
+Use a plain Java `assert` for those, or import a specialized assertions library like AssertJ (but don't pull request to add any dependencies to this project besides the JDK).

+As for `assertArrayEquals()`, that will be provided as overloads of `assertEquals()`, much like in TestNG.

 Except for `org.example.demo`, everything in `com.example` and `org.example` is
 meant to be exercises.
 Finished classes in those packages are not meant to be